gotspam/f5-azure-lab-days/docs/_build/html/_sources/class1/module1/lab1.rst.txt

       Remember the WordPress public IP address.
 This will be used in subsequent steps.

-   We now want to configure the WordPress system to accept HTTPS traffic only.
+   Go ahead and test access to the WordPress public IP with SSH and HTTPS.

 #.
 SSH to the WordPress public IP address